MeRahulAhire/The-Ultimate-DynamoDB-Course/attributeExpression/README.md

 // Just change the UpdateExpression in above example as per following
 UpdateExpression: 'SET #y= #y + :y'
 ```
+**DynamoDB only supports addition and substraction natively.
+Inorder to do other math operations you have to implement your own logic.**
 ### REMOVE
 If we want to delete our attribute `Year`, this is the way
 ```js